Periodontics

 Maintaining the gums and supporting bone structures with periodontics

 At Hitchin Dental Care, we have specialist periodontists who have completed extra training to be fully qualified in caring for gums and combating the more destructive effects of gum disease.
+If you are concerned about your oral health, contact us today to book your appointment.
+We can also accept referrals from dentists.
+Please use the online referral system below.

 What is gum disease?

 Gum disease is a very common condition caused by the bacteria in plaque, which gradually builds up on the surface of the teeth and eventually hardens, becoming tartar.
-This can cause inflammation and bleeding of the gums, which is known as gingivitis and is the early reversible stage of the disease.
+This can cause inflammation and bleeding of the gums, which is known as gingivitis and is the early, reversible stage of the disease.
 Hygienists can treat this stage and prevent it from progressing.

 Symptoms